kaiAsmOne/Netscaler/README.md

 # Netscaler
-Useful Resources for managing a Netscaler from a DevOps Security Consultant
+Useful Resources for managing a Netscaler as a DevOps Security Consultant

 ## WAF/SignatureManagement